-Apollo offers a large selection of clearomizers, and with so many options, it can be confusing to decide on the one that is right for you.
+Apollo offers a large selection of clearomizers and vaping tanks, and with so many options, it can be confusing to decide on the one that is right for you.
 Almost each and every model produces a distinct vapor sensation based on its components.
 Our advice is to try out a few different models and find the one that suits your preferences.
 Follow this helpful guide to learn more about the differences and benefits of each model.
 Additionaly you can check this guide on how to use a clearomizer and e-liquids mixing.

 Avoid Over Tightening